benthomasmtl/prize-linked-savings-ticket-simulation/README.md

 # Prize-linked Savings Simulation

-This project simulates the process of finding a 'winning ticket' in a prize-linked savings scenario.
-It is implemented in a Jupyter notebook for easy experimentation and visualization.
+This project simulates a prize-linked savings scenario, allowing you to explore the distribution of ticket matches and the odds of winning.
+The simulation is implemented in a Jupyter notebook with a modern, interactive interface.

 ## Features

+- Interactive controls for all simulation parameters (number of users, mean/SD tickets per user, max ticket number)
+- One-click "Save & Run Full Simulation" button to generate all results
+- Bar chart of match distribution
-- Simulates random draws and tracks winning outcomes
+- Summary table and statistics
-- Visualizes results using Python libraries
-- Easy to modify for different prize-linked savings rules or probabilities

 ## Getting Started